roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  And that's how it would go, for well over two more hours, the men taking turns fucking her so that pretty much at all times she had cock in her pussy.
 They only shot their cum up her cunt and asshole, and after each guy had four orgasms, she was a sloppy mess of male sperm.
 And her body could barely move.
 When they finally dropped her off at her house, she even had trouble walking up the stairs -- she couldn't put her knees together, and her thighs and ass were in pain from being spread open for three hours while her body got slammed by the two married cocks.
 She had to sneak up to her bathroom and quickly shower, hiding from her parents what a skanky mess she was.

  But, as sore as her holes and body were, she felt amazing.
 She was even hotter than she'd ever imagined.
-Report_Story #1